agusadhitama/tangkap-ayam/README.md

-# 🐔 Tangkap Ayam Game
+# 🐔 CATCH THE CHICKEN GAME

 A simple and fun web game where users try to catch a moving chicken on the screen.